Vivek (actor): Death and state funeral

+Honorary street name

+The Greater Chennai Corporation has renamed the street where Vivek lived as "Chinna Kalaivanar Vivek Road."

 Social activism

 Green Kalam

 In 2010, Vivek launched Green Kalam, a project to plant trees across India inspired by former President of India A. P. J. Abdul Kalam.
 Through Twitter, he mobilized volunteers, particularly from schools and colleges, to join the initiative.
 Kalam insisted the project should not be named after him, after which Vivek briefly changed its name to Green Globe.
 As of his death, over 3,300,000 saplings had been planted.

 Other initiatives

 Vivek, along with actors Suriya, Jyothika and Karthi, had been appointed an ambassador for the Plastic Pollution Free Tamil Nadu campaign by the state's government under the leadership of Chief Minister Edappadi K. Palaniswami in 2018.

 Brand endorsement

 He was the brand ambassador of Mirinda soft drinks in 2003 and Nathella Jewellery in 2011.